On this page

+This is more of an issue for people with a self-managed super fund (SMSF).
 For example, if the majority of your SMSF’s assets are invested in a single investment property or a small number of Australian shares, you face significant concentration risk, as your portfolio is not diversified over a range of asset classes, industries and geographic locations.

 4. Credit risk

-This is the risk a bond issuer will run into financial difficulties and will not be able to fulfil its contractual obligation to pay the promised interest, or repay the loan amount (principal) at maturity.
+This is the risk a bond issuer will run into financial difficulties and will not be able to fulfil its contractual obligation to pay the promised interest or repay the loan amount (principal) at maturity.

 5. Reinvestment risk

 This is the risk an investor faces when it comes time to reinvest their principal or income and the interest rates on offer are lower than previously available.
-For example, if your super fund has invested in a bond paying a 5% return, when the bond matures and the fund looks to reinvest, it may only be able to find bonds offering a 3.5% return.
+For example, say your super fund has invested in a bond paying a 5% return, but when the bond matures and the fund looks to reinvest, it may only be able to find bonds offering a 3.5% return.